 If you’re a small business looking for a payment processor, you’ve likely come across Stripe.
-A leading payment gateway, this company is worth a staggering $36 billion, processing payments for some of the world’s biggest organizations.
+A leading payment gateway, Stripe is worth a staggering $50 billion, processing payments for some of the world’s biggest organizations.

-Stripe, in fact, powers much of the internet.
+Stripe, in fact, processes payments for millions of companies globally—from startups to the Fortune 500.
 According to their website, 90% of adults in the United States have bought from a website that uses Stripe to accept payments.
 There is no denying that Stripe is a leader in the eCommerce payment processing space.
 Their suite of APIs is a developer’s dream.
-But in this article, we’ll take a look specifically at their services and fees to determine whether or not it’s a feasible solution for small business owners.
+But in this article, we’ll take a look specifically at their services and Stripe fees to determine whether or not it’s a feasible solution for small business owners.

 Stripe Fees and Pricing: An Overview

 There are two avenues to explore with Stripe as a payment provider:

 - Integrated Plan.
 A pay-as-you-go option that is best suited for small businesses.

 - Customized Plan.
 A highly customizable solution for large teams with in-house developers.

 Stripe’s Credit Card Processing Fees

 Through the Integrated Plan, the Stripe fee structure is quite transparent and straightforward for basic payment processing.
 There are no annual or monthly Stripe fees.
 Just the credit card transaction fees and an interchange markup that is standard in this type of business model.

 In-Person Transactions: Card and Digital Wallets